-Texas Short Term Asset Reserve Program ("TexSTAR") is administered by First Southwest Company and JPMorgan Chase.
-TexSTAR is overseen by a five member governing board made up of three participants and one of each of the program's professional administrators.
+Texas Short Term Asset Reserve Program ("TexSTAR") is administered by Hilltop Securities Inc. and JPMorgan Asset Management Inc. TexSTAR is overseen by a five-member governing board made up of three participants and one of each of the program's professional administrators.
 The responsibility of the board includes the ability to influence operations, designation of management and accountability for fiscal matters.
-In addition, TexSTAR has a Participant Advisory Board which provides input and feedback on the operations and direction of the program and Standard and Poor's reviews the pool on a weekly basis to ensure the pool's compliance with its rating requirements.
+In addition, TexSTAR has a Participant Advisory Board which provides input and feedback on the operations and directions of the program on a quarterly basis, as well as reviewing the Standard and Poor's ratings of the holdings, to ensure the pool's compliance with its rating requirements.
 TexSTAR's investment policy stipulates that it must invest in accordance with the Texas Public Funds Investment Act.

-TexasTERM Local Government Investment Pool ("TexasTERM") is organized in conformity with the Texas Public Funds Investment Act of the Texas Government Code.
-It provides for a fixed-rate, fixed-term investment for a period of 60 days to one year and includes TexasDAILY, a portfolio of the Local Government Pool, providing daily access to funds.
-An advisory board, composed of participants in TexasTERM and other parties who do not participate in the pool, has responsibility for the overall management of the pool, including formulation and implementation of its investment and operating policies.
-PFM Asset Management LLC, a leading national financial and investment advisory firm, is the investment advisor to the pool.
+The Texas Range Investment Program ("Texas Range"), formerly known as TexasTERM Local Government Investment Pool ("TexasTERM"), is organized in conformity with Texas Government Code 2256.016 & .019 (Texas Public Funds Investment Act).
+Among its local government investment pool portfolios are TexasTERM, fixed-rate, fixed term investment for a period of 60 days to one year, and TexasDAILY and TexasDAILY Select, portfolios seeking to maintain a \$1.00 net asset value and offering daily liquidity to its investors.
+An advisory board, composed of participants in Texas Range and other parties who do not participate in the Texas Range investment products, maintains oversight responsibility for the pool, including formulation and implementation of its investment and operating policies.
+PFM Asset Management LLC (recently purchased by U.S. Bancorp Asset Management, Inc.) is a leading national financial and investment advisory firm and is the investment advisor to Texas Range.